Nike Air Max 90:

 Each chapter covers a specific shoe material type.
 You will learn how each material is made, the options available, and how to specify the material correctly.
 We have chapters on shoe leather, textiles, synthetics, shoelaces, glue, reinforcements, hardware, logos, midsoles, outsoles, and more!

 We have included annotated cross sections of over 30 different shoe types.
-You can see exactly how each material is used inside real production shoes.
+You can see how materials are used inside real production shoes.
 Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high heels, cowboy boots and many more!

 Ready for Download Now!
 Edición española See Preview Video On YouTube